Frequently asked questions (FAQs)

 How can customers monitor permissions usage with Permissions Management?

-Customers only need to track the evolution of their Permission Creep Index to monitor permissions usage.
-They can do this in the "Analytics" tab in their Permissions Management dashboard where they can see how the PCI of each identity or resource is evolving over time.
+Customers only need to track the evolution of their Permission Creep Index (PCI) to monitor permissions usage.
+Customers can monitor PCI in the Analytics tab from their Permissions Management dashboard.

 Can customers generate permissions usage reports?